Boccca2014/CodeGra.de/docs/guides/setting-up-capturepointstest.rst

        A **Python3 Regex** may contain ``\f``, which will capture a float.

 .. note::
-  You can easily use existing unit test scripts and frameworks with the Capture Points Test, simply write a simple wrapper script around the unit test script that parses the output and outputs a number between 0.0 and 1.0 (e.g. the amount of passed tests divided by the total amount of tests).
+    You can easily use existing linters or unit test scripts and frameworks with the Capture Points Test, simply write a simple wrapper script around the unit test script that parses the output and outputs a number between 0.0 and 1.0 (e.g. the amount of passed tests divided by the total amount of tests).

+    For unit testing frameworks the :ref:`Unit Test <setting-up-unit-tests>` may be more appropriate, though.